abcdesktopio/docs/opsdocs/docs/solutions/kubernetes-vdi.md

 ### Remote Browser Isolation (RBI) on Kubernetes

 A core security feature of abcdesktop.io is **Remote Browser Isolation**: web browsers run inside the user pod, fully isolated from the endpoint device.
-The user's laptop or workstation receives only rendered pixels — no web content, no JavaScript, no active code ever reaches the endpoint.
+The user's laptop or workstation receives only rendered pixels, no web content, no JavaScript, no active code ever reaches the endpoint.
 This eliminates the primary threat vector for web-borne malware.

 ### Remote Application Isolation (RAI)